City of Darebin: Australia Day

 In August 2017 the City of Darebin followed the City of Yarra Council in deciding not to celebrate Australia Day events.
 This was criticised by conservative commentators, with the Federal government subsequently removing the council's powers to hold citizenship ceremonies.

 Same-sex marriage

-In the lead-up to the Australian Marriage Law Postal Survey the council announced it will allow pro same-sex marriage campaigners to use its facilities and services (for free) and deny this access to those of an alternate view.
+In the lead-up to the Australian Marriage Law Postal Survey the council announced it would allow pro same-sex marriage campaigners to use its facilities and services (for free) and deny this access to those of an alternate view.
 This was criticised by conservative commentators but welcomed by community members.

 The council subsequently reversed its plans to oppose those campaigning for the 'no' vote.

-Men banned from applying for job
+Men banned from applying for a council position

 In September 2021, it was widely reported in the Australian media that the Darebin City Council had banned men from applying for a new position despite being an "equal opportunity employer".

 2022 state election

-During the 2022 Victorian state election Labor accused a 'Greens-dominated' Darebin council of removing Labor billboards in the seat of Northcote.
+During the 2022 Victorian state election Labor took what they described as a 'Greens-dominated' Darebin council to court for removing Labor's billboards in the state seat of Northcote.
+Labor was able to obtain a court order that the council not interfere with Labor's campaign material.